 September has arrived and the goldenrod is glowing.
 I spent my morning admiring its abundance at Beaver Island State Park on Grand Island.

 Last summer I tried my hand at natural dying using goldenrod from my mother’s back garden.
-The wool ame out a soft yellow.
+There was not quite enough goldenrod left in the garden by the time that I got around to picking it,and the wool came out a soft yellow.
 Paler than the plants blossoms.
 I have enjoyed looking at it for the past year, but must admit that yellow is not a color that I wear.
 Fortunately, G looks excellent in yellow.
-Someday he will receive a goldenrod sweater.
+Someday he will receive a goldenrod vest.
 Someday distant…

 I just completed listening to About This Life – Journeys on the Threshold of Memory by Barry Lopez, one of my favorite authors.
 Replacing Memory, written in 1999 or earlier, was notably topical and I keep thinking about.